What’s a chimney surround?

 Next, cut four pieces of flashing and bend up the inside edges about one inch so that they lay alongside of the rails.
-(You’ll need to buy the flashing material at the hardware store.)
-Use roof coating to seal the pieces of flashing in place.
+Use roof coating such as FlashSeal to seal the pieces of flashing in place.

 Now put the surround in place with its edges outside the turned-up edges of flashing where they rest against the frame you created when you attached the mounting rails.
 Drill through the surround, the flashing and the mounting rail at each corner and put screws in the holes.

-Measure the diameter of your flue pipe and cut a hole for the pipe to pass through the gray chimney crown.
+Measure the diameter of your flue pipe.
+Then cut a hole for the pipe to pass through the gray chimney crown.
 Slide the crown over the flue pipe and screw it to the surround.

 If your surround comes with a trim kit, install the four pieces of the trim kit against the lower edge of the crown.

 Finally, install shingles or other roofing material over the flashing.